Doctor shares side effects you might not know about Fentanyl

 WICHITA, Kan.
 (KSNW)– In recent months, the number of overdoses due to fentanyl cases has increased in Sedgwick County.
 This week KSN’s Andrea Herrera talked with the medical director at Ascension Via Christi, Dr. Howard Chang, about other negative side effects the drug can cause.

 “If you really overdose too heavily you can go into a coma and go into respiratory failure where the pills suppress your respiratory drive and you basically stop breathing,” Chang said.
-“A potential example would be if you were to overdose on fentanyl and get revived it doesn’t completely kill you, but your respiratory drive decreases to such a low rate that your brain did not receive enough oxygen, so you could literally become brain death because your brain did not have enough oxygen for a period.
-Until the fentanyl wore off and that would eventually result in death later.”
+“A potential example would be if you were to overdose on fentanyl and get revived, it doesn’t completely kill you, but your respiratory drive decreases to such a low rate that your brain did not receive enough oxygen, so you could literally become brain dead because your brain did not have enough oxygen for a period until the fentanyl wore off and that would eventually result in death later.”